AkumaVenom/MiLita-SmartA.I-UE5-PackagedGame/README.md

 Update v0.0.17.0:

--The game has been optimized for much less CPU usage freeing it up for the new turbo ai model to run better.
+-The game has been optimized for much less CPU usage.

 ===========================================================